mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "We never saw anyone.
 The crates were always waiting for us on the shore and Ramne would handle payment."

-"The Great Pavilion was a sight to behold.
+"The Great Dome was a sight to behold.
 We had stockpiles of bread, kelp, and smoke-dried fish for our feasts.
 Much of the structure was reduced to ash in the fire but the stockpiles remain, buried underground."

 "Made by slave labor, no doubt."